aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert XLTM to DOTX arises when a Python developer wants to add a feature within an application that can automate the conversion process.
+XLTM is an Excel template file format that is used to store worksheets, charts, and other data.
+DOTX is a Microsoft Word template file format that is used to store documents, images, and other data.
+Converting from one format to another is necessary to ensure that the data is accessible and can be used in the desired application.

+<h2>How Aspose.Total Helps for XLTM to DOTX Conversion</h2>
-For a Python developer, who is trying to add a XLTM to DOTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and DOTX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs that can help to automate the conversion process from XLTM to DOTX.
+It is a collection of APIs that can be used to deal with different file formats, including XLTM and DOTX files.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert the XLTM file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.
+This process helps to ensure that the data is accessible and can be used in the desired application.

 {{% /blocks/products/pf/feature-page-summary %}}